waffleio/waffle.io-takeout/doc/REPLICATED.md

 To register an OAuth app, first click on your profile icon.
 From there, navigate to Settings->Applications and to the Developer Applications tab.
 Select 'Register New Application.'

-The OAuth app registered will use the network routable address to your host machine for the Homepage URL (e.g. https://waffle.company.com).
-Be sure the homepage URL and authorization callback both match the host name for your Replicated Installation when creating your application.
+Make sure the Homepage URL and Authorization Callback match the URL for your Waffle Takeout installation.

 ## Installation